-The captains’ quiz will be available in IMLeagues from 9am on the Monday that registration opens through 11:55pm on the Thursday of that same week.
+The captains’ quiz will be available in IMLeagues once the team has been created by the captain.
+Online quizzes must be completed prior to the end of regular season.
 In the event that a captain is unable to complete the quiz in this allotted time frame, that particular team will be ineligible for playoffs.
 ONE quiz must be completed PER team.
 In other words, if an individual is a captain for a Fraternity team, a Men’s team and a Co-Rec team, he must complete 3 captain’s quizzes, one for each individual team.
 The only person who can complete the captains’ quiz is the captain of the team.

 2.6 Fees, Withdrawing, and Refund Policy

 Campus Recreation assesses the following charges for participation in Intramural activities.
 All entry fees are charged directly to the student account of the team captain outside of the IMLeagues system.
 Team captains should not pay through the IMLeagues checkout system.
 If your club or organization would like to sponsor your intramural team please contact the intramural office at firstname.lastname@example.org to determine the best method of payment for your team.

 - Individual/Dual Activities: $15 (per individual)